freeCodeCamp/guide/src/pages/css/box-shadow/index.md

 This value is used to set the color of the shadow, usually defined with hex `#000000`, rgba value `rgba(55,89,88,0.8)` or rgb value `rgb(55,89,88)`

 #### Extended
-To maximized compatibility, it is recommended that you declare box shadow property for `moz-appearance` and `webkit`, this extends the normal syntax to:
+To maximize compatibility, it is recommended that you declare box shadow property for `moz-appearance` and `webkit`, this extends the normal syntax to:
 ```css
    div{
       box-shadow: none | [inset? && [ <offset-x> <offset-y> <blur-radius>? <spread-radius>? <color>? ] ]#